birfan/BaristaDatasets/README.md

 * 3

 Within the bash shell, run the following commands to train and test the baselines.
 All tasks for the dataset will be trained/tested (i.e., 1 to 7 for Barista Dataset, and 0 to 8 for Personalised Barista Datasets).

+Below code is for training and evaluating models in Docker container, adapt accordingly if running in local.

 ### End-to-End Memory Networks: Best performing model for Personalised Task-Oriented Dialogue